IIT-EnergySystemModels/openTEPES/doc/rst/QA.rst

 - The main dimensions to take care of are:

-   Time (periods, load levels)
+   Time (periods, load levels).
+For example, select one every five years or use representative days or define time step 2-3 hours instead of 1 hour

+   Generating units.
+Use generation types instead of generating units

-   Network (nodes, lines, transportation, or DC power flow, ohmic losses)
+   Network (nodes, lines, transportation or DC power flow, ohmic losses).
+Use a reduced network (corridors) with fewer nodes and lines, transport model instead of DC power flow, or ignore ohmic losses

    Stochasticity (scenarios)

-   Binary investment decisions (generators, storage, transmission lines, etc.), operation decisions (commitment, startup, shutdown, etc.), and mutual exclusivity
+   Binary investment decisions (candidate generators, storage, transmission lines), operation decisions (commitment, startup, shutdown), and mutual exclusivity between units

 - As a rule of thumb, a linear optimization problem requires 1 GB of memory for every 1 million rows